HelvioFilho/vegan-recipes/README.md

 ## Features

-- [ ] Browse a variety of recipes with detailed information
+- [x] Browse a variety of recipes with detailed information
-- [ ] Step-by-step cooking instructions for every recipe
+- [x] Step-by-step cooking instructions for every recipe
 - [ ] Favorite recipes to save them for later
-- [ ] Search for recipes by name, ingredients, or category
+- [x] Search for recipes by name, difficulty, or category
-- [ ] Rate and review recipes to share your feedback
+- [ ] Rate recipes and share your feedback
 - [ ] Access your favorited recipes offline

 ## Technologies